dcmouyard/recipes/soup/potato-leek-soup.md

 ## Instructions

 1. Cut off roots and tough dark green portion of leeks, leaving white portion and about 3 inches of light green.
 Slice in half lengthwise and chop into 1-inch sections.
-(You should have about 11 cups).

-2. Heat butter in Dutch oven over medium-low heat until foaming; stir in leeks, increase heat to medium, cover and cook, stirring occasionally, until leeks are tender but not mushy, 15 to 20 minutes; do not brown.
+2. Heat butter in Dutch oven over medium-low heat until foaming; stir in leeks, increase heat to medium, cover and cook, stirring occasionally, until leeks are tender but not mushy, about 15 minutes; do not brown.

-3. Sprinkle flour over leeks and stir to coat evenly; cook until flour dissolves, about 2 minutes.
+3. Sprinkle 1 tablespoon flour over leeks and stir to coat evenly; cook until flour dissolves, about 2 minutes.

 4. Increase heat to high; whisking constantly, gradually add stock.
 Add bay leaf and potatoes; cover and bring to boil.
 Reduce heat to medium-low and simmer, covered, until potatoes are almost tender, 5 to 7 minutes.